Angadipuram: History

 Angadipuram was the capital of Valluvanad.
 Valluvanad was ruled by a Samanthan Nair clan known as Vellodis, similar to the Eradis of neighbouring Eranad and Nedungadis of Nedunganad.
 The rulers of Valluvanad were known by the title Valluvakonathiri/Vellattiri.

 Valluvanad was an erstwhile princely state in the present state of Kerala, that extended from the Bharathapuzha river in the South to the Panthaloor Mala in the North.
 On the west, it was bounded by the Arabian Sea at Ponnani and on the east by the Attapadi Hills.

+Administration

+Angadippuram is a census town, which is governed by Angadippuram Grama Panchayat.
+Angadippuram Grama Panchayat is the local body responsible for governance; it is divided into 24 wards; each represented by an elected member.
+The president and vice president heads the gram panchayat; who are elected by the ward members.
+In Panchayati Raj System; it's is part of Perinthalmanna Block Panchayat and Malappuram District Panchayat.

+Angadippuram is represented in the Perinthalmanna Block Panchayat by four members, elected from the divisions of Angadippuram, Thirurkkad, Valamboor, and Pariyapuram.
+In the Malappuram District Panchayat, Angadippuram constitutes a division represented by one elected member.

+Angadippuram is part of the Mankada constituency of the Kerala Legislative Assembly and is represented by Manjalamkuzhi Ali.